Top

 Noxious weed eradication

 IPF continued its efforts to keep invasive weeds at bay by hand pulling throughout the summer oxeye daisies, plumeless thistle, and yellow toadflax, a species that has taken over hundreds of acres in the Maroon Bells-Snowmass Wilderness.
-IPF’s director, Karin Teague, previously served on the Pitkin County Weed Advisory Board, and writes a weekly column in the summer for the Aspen Daily News/Aspen Times on wildflowers.
+IPF’s director, Karin Teague, previously served on the Pitkin County Weed Advisory Board, has written a weekly summer column for the Aspen Daily News/Aspen Times on wildflowers, and in 2025 released IPF’s first Field Guide to the Wildflowers of Independence Pass, which can be found at local bookstores or by emailing Karin for quantities of more than 10.
 IPF is dedicated to protecting the Pass’s extraordinary native fauna from invasive species, which can crowd out natives and disrupt ecological systems evolved over millennia.

 Noxious weeds are plants that have been transported either accidentally or purposefully as ornamentals from overseas.
 They have an advantage in their new environment because the insects, diseases, and animals that would normally control them are not found here.
 And as the toadflax seen near the summit of the Pass demonstrates, they are able to adapt to a wide variety of climatic and environmental conditions.
 As a result, invasive weeds can displace native plants at an alarming rate.